tommaso-piselli/fairness-MLVis/INS-extension/README.md

 # **Graph Layout Optimization with Stress and Unfairness Objectives using Gradient Descent (GD)**

+## Notes
+- Code based on the repository: https://github.com/bwilder0/fair_influmax_code_release and modified for our needs.
+- To run the code: `computeLayout.py`
+- The code in this state contains customs savings and drawings.
+Check `utils.py` and `model.py` for your needs.

 - Python Version: `Python 3.10.11`

 - CUDA Version: